De Sitter vacua -- when are `subleading corrections' really subleading?: Dangerous corrections?

 Note that the non-perturbative no-scale behaviour \cite{Junghans:2022exo} is manifesting itself in the way the factors $\{\Cflux,\CF\}$ are suppressed relative to the leading LVS solution in $\rho$ compared to their suppression in the off-shell potential, \eqref{eq:CF} and \eqref{eq:Cflux} respectively, having acquired a $1/g_s$ enhancement in the vacuum energy (see discussion below).
 It is also worth pointing out that the unsuppressed corrections $\{\Clogs,\Cxi,\Cxii\}$ are independent of the presence of the conifold modulus and the brane --- these are potentially dangerous corrections even for pure LVS.

 One might wonder whether it is possible to choose a specific model (i.e.~a specific compact space geometry) such that the unsuppressed corrections to the vevs and vacuum energy $\{\Clogs,\Cxi,\Cxii\}$ are not present, the remaining corrections are all consistently suppressed, and the solution is parametrically under control.
-Note that both the $\CKKs$ and $\Ccon$ corrections are automatically suppressed as long as the string loop expansion $(g_s\ll 1)$ and the supergravity approximation $(g_sM\gg 1)$ are under control, which we must require for consistency of our analysis.
-In order to suppress the corrections $\{\CKKb,\Cflux\}$, we require
+Note that the $\CKKs$ correction is automatically suppressed as long as the string loop expansion $(g_s\ll 1)$ is under control, which we must require for consistency of our analysis.
+Suppression of the $\CKKb$ correction,

-simultaneously.
-These conditions can easily be satisfied in the weakly-warped region of parameter space, which does not require large flux contributions.
-However, suppression of the final correction $\{C^F\}$ requires
+is also easily satisfied in the weakly-warped region of parameter space.